LastPilot/PetMobileApp/README.md

 * **RecyclerView**

-One of our many challenges tryin to comeplet this app was trying to get the Recyclerview to show our items.
-We also wanted to make the recyclerview clickable, when a click occurred the data of the pet would open up on a new fragment to reveal all the pet's info.
-After around ten attempts spanning three days we were successful at not making the recyclerview do what we originally planned.
+  - One of our many challenges trying to complete this app was trying to get the Recycler view to show our items.
+We also wanted to make the recycler view clickable, when a click occurred the data of the pet would open on a new fragment to reveal all the pet's info.
+After around ten attempts spanning three days, we were successful at not making the recycler view do what we originally planned.
 At       this point we decided to turn this into a feature!
 Who has time to select and item wait microseconds for a new fragment to display when you can just refresh the fragment you already have!
-We then decided to implement expandable and collapseable recyclerview items the only way we knew how to.
+We then decided to implement expandable and collapsible recycler view items the only way we knew how to by using visibility.

 * **Firebase**